-Welcome to a new 10-part video series from MusicRadar and Steinberg!
-In 'How To Record Your Band' we'll be giving you all the tips and inspiration you need to nail the perfect recording and turn your practice sessions into release-ready music.
+Welcome to 'How To Record Your Band', a series in which we'll be giving you all the tips and inspiration you need to nail the perfect recording and turn your practice sessions into release-ready music.

 We'll set the scene with the perfect set up, before showing you how to record guitars, drums, bass, vocals and more.
 There's tips on how to prepare, how to manage your session, get the best from your bandmates, correct mistakes, pull off a flawless overdub and then mix and master the perfect track.

 So don't waste money on expensive studios.
 With your laptop, an easy-to-use audio interface and the latest digital audio workstation software you can get pro results fast.
 And then tweak even the most... um... 'ambitious' band to perfection.

 Each episode comes complete with tips from the experts and a video that shows you how the magic happens so learning from the pros couldn't be simpler.

 Fail to prepare and you prepare to fail!
 So don't hit record just yet.
 A little work behind the scenes will ensure that your time in your studio (no matter how makeshift) is well spent and productive.
 Read more>>

 Find out how to arrange your band in your chosen space.
 What will you need?
 How does it work?
 And how do you get the most out of it?
 We reveal the vital connections that have to take place before you can play a note.
 Read more>>